mvdriel/php-crud-api2/README.md

 ## 64 bit integers in JavaScript

 JavaScript does not support 64 bit integers.
 All numbers are stored as 64 bit floating point values.
 The mantissa of a 64 bit floating point number is only 53 bit and that is why all integer numbers bigger than 53 bit may cause problems in JavaScript.

+## Errors

+The following errors may be reported:

+- 1000: Route not found (404 NOT FOUND)
+- 1001: Table not found (404 NOT FOUND)
+- 1002: Argument count mismatch (406 NOT ACCEPTABLE)
+- 1003: Record not found (404 NOT FOUND)
+- 1004: Origin is forbidden (403 FORBIDDEN)
+- 1005: Column not found (404 NOT FOUND)
+- 1008: Cannot read HTTP message (406 NOT ACCEPTABLE)
+- 1009: Duplicate key exception (406 NOT ACCEPTABLE)
+- 1010: Data integrity violation (406 NOT ACCEPTABLE)
+- 9999: Unknown error (500: INTERNAL_SERVER_ERROR)

+The following JSON structure is used:

+    {
+        "code":1002,
+        "message":"Argument count mismatch in '1'"
+    }

+NB: Any non-error response will have status: 200 OK

 ## Tests